vertxxyz/Vertx.Debugging/README.md

 int count = DrawPhysics.RaycastNonAlloc(r, results, distance);
 ```

-Use `DrawPhysics.Duration` and `DrawPhysics2D.Duration` to override the length of time the casts draw for.
+Use `DrawPhysicsSettings.SetDuration` or `Duration` to override the length of time the casts draw for.
 You will need to reset this value manually.
+Calls to `Duration` cannot be stripped, I would recommend using SetDuration if this is important to you.

 ### Code stripping
 The drawing within these methods will be stripped, and the original method is attempted to be inlined, but this is not consistent.